-107. UN Statistics Division and regional statistics divisions.
-The UNSC is supported by the UN Statistics Division (UNSD), which falls under the UN Department of Economic and Social Affairs (DESA).
-The UNSD, formerly the United Nations Statistical Office, is the central body for statistical activities in the United Nations.
-It compiles and disseminates global statistical information, develops standards and norms for statistical activities, and supports countries' efforts to strengthen their national statistical systems.
-Of its functions, the following70 are relevant to this evaluation as they directly relate to national statistical capacity development (for data collection and statistical analysis):
+108. UN Statistics Division and regional statistics divisions.
+The UNSC is supported by the UN Statistics Division (UNSD), which serves under the UN Department of Economic and Social Affairs (UN DESA).
+The UNSD, formerly called the United Nations Statistical Office, is the central body for statistical activities in the United Nations.
+It compiles and disseminates global statistical information, develop standards and norms for statistical activities, and support countries' efforts to strengthen their national statistical systems.
+Of its functions the following69 are relevant to this evaluation as they directly relate to national statistical capacity development (for data collection and statistical analysis):